jasonyang-ee/QtBuilder-Dockerfile/README.md

 ## Cautions

 Building Qt is resource intensive.
-It is recommended to have at least 8GB of RAM and 4 CPU cores for building Qt.
-Otherwise, the build process may fail.
+It is recommended to have at least 32GB of RAM and 20 logical CPU cores for building Qt.